Backpacking Laos travel advice.

-I once watched a documentary by Anthony Bourdain about Laos (Watch it here) and it intrigued me so much, right there and then I wanted to backpack Laos.
-This was a completely off the grid place to travel and I wanted – No; I needed to experience it myself!
+I once watched a documentary by the late Anthony Bourdain about Laos travel (Watch it here) and it intrigued me so much, right there and then I wanted to travel Laos.
+This was completely off the grid and I wanted – No; I needed to experience it myself!

 Laos is not your typical tourist destination, it’s not commercially developed nor overrun by western franchises like Thailand.
 Laos is raw, it’s dusty, it’s misty, it’s massively underdeveloped and life move at a snail’s pace.
-However it’s landscape, the wilderness, it’s all breathtaking and the old cities and towns will captivate you.
+However it’s landscape, the wilderness, it’s all breathtaking and the cities and towns like Luang Prabang and Vientiane will captivate you.

 So, if you’re looking for a smooth ride well, then you’re in the wrong country for you.
-Things will go wrong and it will be a bumpy ride but there is a charm about the place, and if you’re like me you will fall in love with Laos.
+Things will go wrong and it will be a bumpy ride but there is a charm about the place, and if you’re like me you will fall in love with the country as you travel Laos.

 A few tips when backpacking Laos: